Things to do in Canary Wharf, EAST LONDONMAP

-Film buffs will be excited by the Everyman Cinema, located on level -2, which opened in summer 2015.
+Film buffs will be excited by the Everyman Cinema, located on level -2 of Crossrail Place, which opened in summer 2015.
 It offers new and classic films in 3 stylish cinemas, kitted out with armchairs and sofas.
 You’ll also be able to enjoy alcoholic drinks or tasty snacks during the film, delivered direct to your seat.

-For a more traditional cinema experience, try Cineworld West India Quay.
+For a more traditional (and cheaper!) cinema experience, try Cineworld West India Quay.

 A little-known fact about Canary Wharf is that it has its own floating church, St Peter's Barge.
 Offering Sunday and midweek services, London's only floating church has an average congregation of about 85.
 MAP

 It will house Canary Wharf's Crossrail station from late 2019 (assuming the start of Crossrail is not delayed further).
 For now, its main attraction is the 5 acre roof garden found on its top level.